 We often think of the last day of the year as an important deadline for making contributions to our favorite charities.
 When thinking long term, no matter our age, we can plan any day of the year for the legacy we’ll leave behind once we pass on.

 For those of us who loyally support non-profits with our time and resources when we are alive, it is reassuring to know that our support does not need to end at our death.
-If you support the Fellowship for Intentional Community now, we invite you to consider our organization’s mission and future when planning your estate.
+If you support the Foundation for Intentional Community now, we invite you to consider our organization’s mission and future when planning your estate.

 Does FIC embody your values of cooperation, community and sustainability?
 If ‘yes’, FIC would like to continue your efforts to create a better world into the future.
 We can work together to accomplish this through a planned gift.

 Planned ‘legacy’ gifts involve designating a specific asset, amount, or percentage of your resources to FIC in your will.
 They can involve cash, stocks, bonds, real estate, or other assets, or you can name FIC as a residual beneficiary of your estate.

 These legacy gifts support FIC’s long-term financial health and offer rich sources of funds to further the cooperative culture movement.

 Some other relatively simple legacy giving options include: